BENJAMINNYAGA/LINEAR-REGRESSION-EDA-/README.md

 ## 1. Introduction

-In this project, I build a Simple Linear Regression model to study the linear relationship between Sales and Advertising dataset for a dietary weight control product.
+In this project, I build a Simple Linear Regression model to study the linear relationship between Age, sex, region, ibm and the target variable "charges" of the medical insurance dataset.
 I discuss the basics of linear regression and its implementation in Python programming language using Scikit-learn.
 Scikit-learn is the popular machine learning library of Python programming language.